Warparty92/RDR2SS/README.md

 # Heads up
 This is my first coding project, and I have limited coding knowledge.
-Feel free to create your own versions
+Feel free to create your own versions!

+# Comunity involvement
+At your discretion I will be willing to upload edits and modifications on the main timeline along with credits.